-The deconvolution block reverses the inner (convolutional) coding and puncturing, but the current implementation does not correct errors.
+The algebraic deconvolution block reverses the inner (convolutional) coding and puncturing without correcting errors.
+Alternatively, the Viterbi decoder block performs errors correction.

 The synchronizer handles conjugation, constellation rotation (0, 90, 180 or 270°), alignment of puncturing patterns and alignment of byte boundaries.
 Synchronization is achieved when the stream contains MPEG start codes every 204 bytes.
 One in eight start codes is inverted.

 The deinterleaver reverses the byte shuffling that is performed during modulation.
 (This is done to spread burst noise over a large number of packets so that Reed-Solomon can be more effective.)
 By design, start codes are not shuffled.